enonic/old-xp-doc/doc/operations/cluster-config.rst

        09:01:43.282 INFO  org.elasticsearch.http - [loadtest-appserver1] bound_address {inet[/10.0.6.49:9300]}, publish_address {inet[/10.0.6.49:9300]}

    Make sure that the bind-addresses matches the ones specified in the unicast-list.
+If it still doesnt work, its time to blame the firewall or consult the :ref:`troubleshooting`

 .. _replica-setup: